-Performing routine maintenance is critical to safety and productivity
+Performing routine maintenance on your wheel loader is critical to safety, productivity and machine uptime

-"Routine daily maintenance and good pre- and post-use inspections on a wheel loader are critical to keeping safety first and productivity high," said Aaron Kleingartner, Doosan Infracore North America marketing manager.
+"Routine daily maintenance and good pre- and post-use inspections on wheel loaders are critical to keeping safety first and productivity high," said Aaron Kleingartner, Doosan Infracore North America marketing manager.

-By following a routine daily maintenance schedule that methodically examines seven key systems and components from the ground up, you can ensure that you will not only prevent many issues from developing, but you can extend your machine's life cycle.
+By following a routine daily maintenance schedule that methodically examines seven key systems and components of wheel loaders from the ground up, you can ensure that you will not only prevent many issues from developing, but you can extend your wheel loader's life cycle and prevent downtime.

-Properly trained operators – There is no routine maintenance plan that will be effective if fleet managers, service technicians and operators aren't educated on current maintenance methods and procedures.
-If you are going to perform a majority of your wheel loader's maintenance yourself, seek the recommendations of your manufacturer's maintenance manual for intervals and check lists.
+There is no routine maintenance plan that will be effective if fleet managers, service technicians and heavy equipment operators aren't educated on current maintenance methods and procedures.
+If you are going to perform a majority of your wheel loader's maintenance yourself, seek the recommendations of your manufacturer's maintenance manual for intervals and checklists.
 Ideally, you'll also want to obtain maintenance training and assistance from your equipment dealer on proper techniques.

-Attachment cutting edges – Regardless of the application, loading and unloading material all day can create excessive wear on a loader's ground-engaging tools.
-To ensure these high-impact tools stay in peak operating condition, fleet maintenance managers need to perform daily visual inspections of buckets, looking for loose, cracked or missing teeth, and repairing or replacing compromised components as soon as possible.
+Regardless of the application, loading and unloading material all day can create excessive wear on a wheel loader's ground-engaging tools.
+To ensure these high-impact tools stay in peak operating condition, fleet maintenance managers need to perform daily visual inspections of buckets, looking for loose, cracked or missing teeth, and repairing problems or replacing compromised components as soon as possible.

 There are other items on bigger buckets that have a working life as well.
 Examine the condition of wear plates and bolted-on cutting edges, as well as attachment pins to make certain they fit snugly and properly.

-Tire treads and inflation – Undetected leaks or improper inflation can lead to premature wear and potentially tire failure over time.
-Owners, fleet managers and operators need to be familiar with their wheel loader's maintenance manual's recommendations for proper psi and inflate the tires accordingly.
+Undetected leaks or improper inflation can lead to premature wear, unexpected downtime and potentially tire failure over time.
+Fleet managers need to be familiar with their loader's maintenance manual's recommendations for proper psi and inflate the tires accordingly.
 "In addition to maintaining the correct pressure, routine maintenance and inspection of tires also requires a thorough visual inspection to detect sizeable chunks of tread that may be missing and to ensure that the bead line and the rim are intact," Kleingartner said.

-Driving and parking brakes – Well-maintained and properly working brakes are one of the most critical routine maintenance procedures required on a wheel loader - at all times.
-Many construction applications will contain congested work sites, often with grades, and multiple pieces of equipment and vehicles.
+Well-maintained and properly working brakes are one of the most critical routine maintenance procedures required on a wheel loader - at all times.
+Many construction applications will contain congested work sites, often with grades, and multiple pieces of construction equipment and vehicles.
 In addition to normal loading procedures, there can be a lot of quick stops.
 For these reasons, operators must be able to halt their equipment, but also hold it with the machine's parking brake whenever necessary.

-Driveline seals and axles – Working in wet conditions such as those found in construction, agricultural and concrete plant environments can create a material build-up along the driveline that may mask a potential problem.
-Keeping that area of the machine clean will allow for a better inspection to identify leaks at the seals and the axles.
+Having a wheel loader working in wet conditions such as those found in construction, agricultural and concrete plant environments can create a material build-up along the driveline that may mask a potential problem in need of repair.
+Keeping that area of wheel loaders clean will allow for a better inspection to identify leaks at the seals and the axles and prevent unwanted downtime.

 For instance, all machines using the CEGR with a diesel oxidation catalyst (DOC) and a diesel particulate filter (DPF) must use American Petroleum Institute (API)-rated CJ-4 oil (sometimes referred to as low-ash oil) to help reduce the amount of particulate matter in the DPF.
 Also, since sulphur is a significant contributor to diesel exhaust pollutants, the catalyst system used with Tier 4-compliant engines is dependent on ultra-low sulphur diesel (ULSD).
 It has significantly less sulphur compared to prior diesel fuels.

-Cooling system – Finally, several types of work sites generate enough dust to become a factor for wheel loader cooling systems.
+Finally, several types of job sites generate enough dust to become a factor for wheel loader cooling systems.
 Environments like aggregate quarries may need additional preventive measures.
-Many manufacturers have also incorporated variable-speed reversible fans to help clean the cooling system.
+Many machine manufacturers have also incorporated variable-speed reversible fans to help clean the cooling system.